JoshuaIsom/connexiful/README.md

 Feel free to be critical, challenge assumptions and explore unconventional perspectives.
 This is a chance to push the boundaries.

-So, my connexiful friend, what are you thinking about? ✨🪶✨
+So, my friend, what are you connexifully thinking about? ✨🪶✨

 .--. |o_o | |:_/ | // \
 (| @ | ) (Connexiful: Think outside the binary.) /'_ /'